tytydraco/yessleep/out/The_Cabmans_Code__Part_5.md

 The radio crackled again.

-"Dispatch to all units: The victim has been identified as 35-year-old Abigail Davis.
-Abigail is being transported by EMT.
+"Dispatch to all units: The victim has been identified as 35-year-old..."

+The radio cut out and I couldn't make out the first name.

+"...Davis.
+Davis is being transported by EMT.
 She's going into labor.
-Repeat, Abigail Davis is in labor.
+Repeat, Ms. Davis is in labor.
 The baby is stable for now, but the mother is in distress."

 Davis…

 The name hit me like a sledgehammer to the chest, my pulse quickening.
 I know that name.
 Davis.
-Abigail meant nothing to me—but Davis was Zoey’s last name.
+I'd never seen this woman before now... but Davis was Zoey’s last name.

 The officer loosened his grip slightly to respond to his radio.